News

 Three LCCR Alumni Vying to Reshape New Orleans' Judiciary

 The election on November 3 will be unlike any New Orleans residents have seen before.
 An unprecedented number of current and former public defenders are on the ballot vying for judicial seats.
-These positions are often filled by prosecutors, which unfortunately means that few judges have worked with defendants or have witnessed firsthand their experiences with the system.
-It is rare for public defenders to run in judicial races, but that is changing this year across the country and right here in New Orleans.
-Of the seven public defense attorneys who are running, three in particular have deep ties to […]
+These positions are often filled by prosecutors, which unfortunately means that few judges have worked with defendants or have witnessed firsthand their experiences […]